romeorizzi/TALight/README.md

 In good conclusion
 <details>
-<summary>TAlight is a minimal but powerful and flexible open system for the design, the sharing, the experimentation and the use of interactive didactic problems which offer rich ongoing instant feedback services to the problem solver (the student, or trainee, or employee, or fellow research colleague).
+<summary>TALight is a minimal but powerful and flexible open system for the design, the sharing, the experimentation and the use of interactive didactic problems which offer rich ongoing instant feedback services to the problem solver (the student, or trainee, or employee, or fellow research colleague).
 </summary>
-Right now, most problems already available in TAlight are of an algorithmic nature.
+Right now, most problems already available in TALight are of an algorithmic nature.
 This is mainly because of our own background and because algorithms often represent the ultimate form of archetypal knowledge.
 However, right now we do not set/state limits on what can be done, and welcome any kind of sensibility and new muses.
-This repository offers the TAlight core plus some example problems working under it.
+This repository offers the TALight core plus some example problems working under it.
-These problems prompt and stimulate the problem solver but are mainly meant to illustrate how making new interesting problems under TAlight is in your and in their reach.
+These problems prompt and stimulate the problem solver but are mainly meant to illustrate how making new interesting problems under TALight is in your and in their reach.
 Yes, we insist on this "also in their reach" both on the solving and on the making side of the coin, which is an important extra-point in our vision.
-TAlight is meant to be simple to work with and highly democratic.
+TALight is meant to be simple to work with and highly democratic.
 Among its commitments, in our vision come:

 1. no one left behind: the feedback provided to the students should be rich and stimulating.